 Jackson is the state capital of Mississippi.
-This area is rich in history, from the civil war to the civil rights movement and its tradition of music including blues, gospel, folk, and jazz.
+This capital city is rich in United States history, from the civil war to the civil rights movement and its tradition of music including blues, gospel, folk, and jazz.

 Jackson has a lot going for it, but you might not immediately think of this city when you think about a family getaway.
 There are lots of fun things to do in Jackson Mississippi for you and the kids and here is a list of them below.